cooler-SAI/cooler-SAI/README.md

 - ⚡ Fun fact: I scripted more then 35000+ types creature's hand to hand for WoW Servers (since WotLK creature_ai_scripts).
 - 🌱 I’m currently learning C# and Unity
 - 🔭 I’m currently working on Warhammer Online Emulator and World of Warcraft Servers!
-- 👯 I’m looking to collaborate on ProjectWAR server!
+- 👯 I’m looking to collaborate on WitchKRAFT server!

 <!--
 **cooler-SAI/cooler-SAI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.